Restigouche-Chaleur

-Restigouche-Chaleur is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
+Restigouche-Chaleur was a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
 It is a redistribution of the riding of Nigadoo-Chaleur.

 History and geography

 Nigadoo-Chaleur was created in the 1973 electoral redistribution as one of the five districts from the previous Gloucester district, defined as the parish of Beresford and the villages in that area of Gloucester County.
 It gained the remaining part of Belledune in Durham Parish from Restigouche East (which merged into Dalhousie-Restigouche East) and lost the area of parish of Beresford south of the Nigadoo River to Nepisiguit-Chaleur (now Nepisiguit) in the 1994 redistribution but did not change further in 2006.
 In the 2013 redistribution it lost Beresford to the new district of Bathurst West-Beresford but gained territory to its south running west of the Bathurst and Beresford municipal lines down to the Tetagouche river.